AIR-Bench/AIR-Bench/README.md

 ### Background & Motivation

 Evaluation is crucial for the development of information retrieval models.
-In recent years, a series of milestone works have been introduced to the community, such as MSMARCO, Natural Question, (open-domain QA), MIRACL (Milti-lingual retrieval), BEIR and MTEB (general-domain zero-shot retrieval).
+In recent years, a series of milestone works have been introduced to the community, such as [MSMARCO](https://microsoft.github.io/msmarco/), [Natural Question](https://ai.google.com/research/NaturalQuestions), (open-domain QA), [MIRACL](https://github.com/project-miracl/miracl) (Milti-lingual retrieval), [BEIR](https://github.com/beir-cellar/beir/ and [MTEB](https://github.com/embeddings-benchmark/mteb) (general-domain zero-shot retrieval).
 However, the existing benchmarks are severely limited in the following perspectives.

 - **Incapability of dealing with new domains**.
 All of the existing benchmarks are static, which means they are established for the pre-defined domains based on human labeled data.
 Therefore, they are incapable of dealing with new domains which are interested by the users.
 - **Potential risk of over-fitting and data leakage**.
 The existing retrievers are intensively fine-tuned in order to achieve strong performances on popular benchmarks, like BEIR and MTEB.
 Despite that these benchmarks are initially designed for zero-shot evaluation of O.O.D.
 Evaluation, the in-domain training data is widely used during the fine-tuning process.
 What is worse, given the public availability of the existing evaluation datasets, the testing data could be falsely mixed into the retrievers' training set by mistake.